seguinleo/WindowsBestPractices/README.md

 * Clean all drives (Type "Disk Cleanup" in the Windows search bar - Run as administrator - Check all)
 * Optimize all drives (Right click on a drive - Properties - Tools - Optimize)

-> __NOTE__ Remember to turn off your computer at night, do not put it to sleep to prevent bugs.
+> **Note** Remember to turn off your computer at night, do not put it to sleep to prevent bugs.
 Also regularly clean your PC of dust to prevent components from overheating and therefore losing performance

 ## Advanced optimizations
 Uninstall a maximum of Windows applications and software that you do not use via the Control Panel.
 Do not use tools like Revo Uninstaller which can uninstall system apps like Edge or Store which will make the system unstable